Logo Voyage

 Culture

-[edit]Even when wilderness backpacking, you will meet local people: those in the village where you do the final preparations, people living in the wilderness (there are few truly uninhabited places on earth), park guards and other authorities.
-While preparing, get some feeling for what the wilderness means or has meant for people living there or nearby.
-You should also do the normal checks on diseases, transport in and out, obstacles to access, local customs you should be aware about etcetera.
+Even in the wilderness, you will meet people: those in the village where you do the final preparations, people living in the wilderness (there are few truly uninhabited places on earth), park guards and other authorities.
+Get some feeling for what the wilderness means or has meant for people living there or nearby.
+Also check on diseases, transport in and out, obstacles to access, local customs, etcetera.

-In any case, footwear is one of the most important aspects of backpacking.
+Footwear is one of the most important aspects of backpacking.
 Traditional hiking boots could kill a small animal just by being dropped on them (empty) from a few feet up, but modern boots can be much lighter, reducing the drag on every step you take.
-You don't necessarily need to spend hundreds of dollars on state of the art boots, but odds are that your favorite athletic shoes or street shoes will leave you very uncomfortable and hold up just as poorly.
+You don't necessarily need to spend hundreds of dollars on state of the art boots, but odds are that your favorite athletic shoes or street shoes will leave you very uncomfortable and hold up poorly.
 Stiff soles and plenty of ankle support are a good idea if you're going over any rocks.
-Some prefer light footwear that give more control, but this requires good ankles and good balance, and can be risky even then if tired.
-Don't rely on your abilities without sufficient experience.
+Some prefer lighter shoes such as trail-running shoes, but this requires good ankles and good balance, even when tired.

 Buying a new pair of boots just before your trip is a very bad idea.
 Break the boots in, first with short walks, then longer ones.
 Wear them around for a week, and you'll know where they rub, if you want to put soft insoles in them, etc. They should conform to the shape of your foot, so by the time you're ready to hike, your boots are too.
 The break-in period also helps your feet get used to the boots, building up thin callouses in the spots where they rub a little.

-Like with sturdiness, there are two strategies for wetness: either have water resistant footwear – that will get moist by sweat even if claimed to be breathable, and at some point might get drenched by a badly timed misstep – or footwear that can be dried overnight (just keep walking to keep your feet warm, and have adequate socks).
+There are two strategies for keeping feet dry.
+You can use water resistant footwear to keep out water from the outside, even though sweat will accumulate even in shoes claimed to be breathable, and at some point you might get drenched by a badly timed misstep.
+You can also use footwear that dries quickly and embrace any occasional wetness (just keep walking to keep your feet warm, and have adequate socks).

-In winter your footwear is even more critical.
-Your boots need to be warm enough, and any wet footwear – be it by wet snow, a creek hidden under snow or just sweat – can cause hypothermia and frostbite in cold temperatures, and will at least be very uncomfortable.
-If skiing, your choice of footwear is limited to what fits your bindings.
+In winter, your boots need to be warm enough, and any wet footwear – be it by wet snow, a creek hidden under snow or just sweat – can cause hypothermia and frostbite in cold temperatures.
 Greasing is the traditional way to make boots water resistant, and wool stays warm even when quite moist.
 If your boots get drenched, get rid of most of the water, put on dry warm socks and a plastic bag, and then the boots (you have suitable plastic bags, don't you?).
 Leather boots should be dried at moderate temperature, don't put them close to a fire.
 If you have a warm shelter, try to get rid of as much snow as possible before it melts on the boots.

-You may want to look into socks that are specifically for hiking.
-These socks will be of a sturdier fabric that will provide more resistance to the wear and tear you're putting them through.
-Poor quality socks can result in toes rubbing against the inside of the shoes, or that your socks creep down towards your toes.
+Look into socks that are specifically for hiking.
+These socks will be of a sturdy fabric that provides more resistance to the wear and tear you're putting them through.
+Poor quality socks can result in toes rubbing against the inside of the shoes, or socks that creep down towards your toes.

 If the terrain is especially challenging, or if your knees aren't what they used to be, you might benefit from using a hiking stick or a pair of trekking poles (like cross-country ski poles, but without the baskets – and the skis).
-They aren't just for the feeble; they can improve your balance and increase your pace by adding some power from your arms to your propulsion.
-A hiking stick is also often needed when fording.
+They can improve your balance, absorb some otherwise going to your knees, and increase your pace by adding some power from your arms to your propulsion.
+They are essential when fording fast-moving water, or crossing deep snow.
 A sturdy chest-high branch (not pulled from a standing tree) will do, or you can buy a telescoping staff or set of poles.
 Some of them can double as a camera monopod.
-And while this usage isn't recommended, you'd probably rather face an angry cougar with a pole in your hand than without one.
+And while this usage isn't recommended, you'd rather face an angry cougar with a pole in your hand than without one.

-Packing at least one complete change of clothes ensures that if any item you're wearing gets soaked (by rain, a misstep crossing a stream, sweat, whatever) you'll have another to wear instead.
-This is especially important for socks, which are both the most likely item of clothing to get wet and the most important to keep dry.
+Packing a complete change of clothes ensures that if any item you're wearing gets soaked, you'll have another to wear instead.
+This is not necessary for all situations, but at least bring an extra pair of socks, which are both the most likely item to get wet and the most important to keep dry.
 Spare boots aren't practical, but a pair of cheap flip-flops or loose-fitting light-weight shoes will give your feet a chance to breathe when you're not on the trail, and give you something to wear after you accidentally dunk your foot in a pond while collecting water.
-This strategy also works for some other heavy items of clothing.
-You may not need a complete change for everyone in the company, coordinate items important enough but unlikely to need a change.

 Although cotton is normally comfy, park rangers call it "death cloth".
-It soaks up water many times its weight and hence its drying time is very slow, making it a less-than-ideal choice for undershirts and underwear you'll be wearing next to your sweaty skin; synthetic fabrics such as capilene will "wick" moisture away from your skin, and can better keep you both cool and dry.
-Many discount stores will also sell suitable shirts in their sports department if you don't want to drop the money on the specialty brands.
-Cotton also doesn't keep you warm when it gets wet; wool is a better material for your socks and outerwear.
-Cotton t-shirts as a middle layer or for sleeping in are fine.
+It soaks up water many times its weight and dries very slowly, making it a poor choice for undershirts and underwear worn next to your sweaty skin.
+Synthetic fabrics will "wick" moisture away from your skin, and can better keep you both cool and dry.
+Cotton also doesn't keep you warm when it gets wet, setting you up for hypothermia in the cold.
+Wool is a better material for socks and outerwear, as it still insulates when wet.
+Cotton t-shirts are fine in hot and arid climates, but avoid elsewhere.

 If you're expecting rain, your best solution will naturally be waterproof overcoat, boots and trousers or gaiters.
-However, you can often cope with rain even if you don't have those.
-You should dress in 2–3 layers (even more if it's really cold) which would prevent most of the rain from getting in.
-Since it's likely that some water will penetrate through the outer layers, you should take them off (despite the cold) whenever there's a break in the rain or if you find good cover, to allow the water to dissipate from the inner layers.
-On these occasions it's best to also hang the outer layers to dry; if you're on the walk, spread them across the back of your backpack.
-Also, if you don't have waterproof shoes and trousers, you may find it best to wear three-quarter pants that don't get all the way to your ankles.
-If the pants are too long, they'd get soaked with water and mud that will hinder your walk and will even wet your socks inside your shoes.
-Additionally, you should take advantage of every opportunity to dry your cloths, such as at campfires.
-Just be careful not to put your shoes too close to any source of heat, as rubber melts at surprisingly low temperatures, even if it doesn't seem to be all that close to the fire, and leather likewise doesn't like high temperatures.
+However, you can often cope with rain even if you don't have those, if you dress in 2–3 layers (even more if it's really cold) to prevent most of the rain from getting in.
+Some water will penetrate through the outer layers, so take them off (despite the cold) whenever there's a break in the rain or if you find good cover, to allow the water to dissipate from the inner layers.
+You can hang the outer layers to dry; if you're on the walk, spread them across the back of your backpack.
+Also, if you don't have waterproof shoes and trousers, it's best to wear three-quarter pants that don't get all the way to your ankles.
+If the pants are too long, they get soaked with water and mud and even wet your socks inside your shoes.
+Take advantage of every opportunity to dry your clothes, such as at campfires.
+Just be careful not to put your shoes too close to the heat, as rubber melts at surprisingly low temperatures, and leather doesn't like high temperatures either.

-Do with this information what you wish: Humans in many cultures across countless centuries have lived without freshly laundered underwear every morning.
-Also, keep in mind that the kind of underwear you normally wear may not be ideal for backpacking; women will probably prefer a "sport" bra that provides more support and no hooks in the back, and men may find that briefs provide less opportunity for skin-to-skin chafing and bunched up fabric than boxers.
+Keep in mind that the kind of underwear you normally wear may not be ideal for backpacking; women will probably prefer a "sport" bra that provides more support and no hooks in the back, and men may find that briefs provide less opportunity for skin-to-skin chafing and bunched up fabric than boxers.
+Finally, consider that humans in many cultures across countless centuries have lived without freshly laundered underwear every morning.

 Carry